ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 This line tells Docker to base an image on a pre-built image with [Alpine Linux](https://alpinelinux.org/).
 You can use other images from [OpenJDK registry](https://hub.docker.com/_/openjdk/).
 Alpine Linux benefit is that the image is pretty small.
-We also select JRE-only image since we don't need to build on image, only run.
+We also select JRE-only image since we don't need to compile code on the image, only run precompiled classes.

 ```text
 COPY ./build/libs/my-application.jar /root/my-application.jar
 WORKDIR /root
 ```

-These lines copy your packaged application into Docker image and sets working directory to where we copied it.
+These lines copy your packaged application into the Docker image and sets working directory to where we copied it.

 ```text
 CMD ["java", "-server", "-Xms4g", "-Xmx4g", "-XX:+UseG1GC", "-XX:MaxGCPauseMillis=100", "-XX:+UseStringDeduplication", "-jar", "my-application.jar"]
 ```

-The last line instructs Docker to run `java` with G1 GC, 4G memory and your packaged application.
+The last line instructs Docker to run `java` with G10s GC, 4G of memory and your packaged application.

-### Building and running an image
+### Building and running the Docker image

 Build an application package: